 - They contain botanicals such as lavender, orange, jasmine, rose, geranium, grape, kiwi, and aloe extracts to soothe and refresh the skin.

-If you have normal skin that doesn't require these special touches, a regular primer such as the highly recommended one from Laura Mercier is a great option as well.
-There are many types of primers available and you can choose one to match your particular skin:
+If you have normal skin that doesn't require these special touches, a regular primer such as the highly recommended Hydrating Pure Canvas Primer ($38) from Laura Mercier is a great option as well.
+There are many types of primers available, and you can choose one to match your particular skin:

-- Anti-Aging Primers: Tones and protects skin and often include a good amount of SPF.
+- Anti-Aging Primers: Tones and protects skin and often includes a good amount of SPF.

 - Blurring Primers: Create an airbrushed look on the skin that evens everything out, creating a beautiful base to build on.

 - Color-Correcting Primers: The color of these primers is designed to counteract underlying skin tones.
 For instance, green primers are used for redness, and blue primers can offset sallow or yellow tones.

 - Hydrating Primers: Provide extra moisture for dry skin.